ccmarris/python-bloxone/README.rst

 to their functionality.
 This is achieved by providing simple wrappers that enable you to take the swagger documented object paths, fields and where appropriate JSON body from the documentation and pass them to simple get, create, delete and update methods.
-These methods simply return a :mod:`requests` response object.
+These methods simply return a *requests* response object.

 In addition, useful utility methods are provided for common tasks such as getting an object id, by defining the object key and value match pair.
 This is